It’s October and we see people every day and wonder if they’re wearing their Halloween costume. How judgmental are we?

-There’s two reasons for this, natural selection and media saturation.
+There are two reasons for this, natural selection and media saturation.

 As humans, we automatically select what we consider healthy, delicious, pleasant to want some things.
 As well as what’s bad for our health, gross, and painful when we avoid things.
-We select a red delicious apple because its shiny, firm, and insect free.
+We select a red delicious apple because it’s shiny, firm, and insect free.
 We stray away from an old orange that has green fuzz, deflated, and smells bad.
 We judged both foods on how they looked and how it would affect our body.

 Media saturation is something we learned.
 When we grow up we learn what to like and nit like from our peers.
 Don’t get near the boy next door.
 He has green eyes.
-Now, as an adult you hate guys with green eyes.
+Now, as an adult, you hate guys with green eyes.
 You’re not sure why.

 Go out with the neighbor’s daughter, she has big boobs.
 Now, as an adult you’re confused, you’re gay, but trust girls with big boobs.
 Big boobs remind you of a happy home.